Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 4. Additional sanctions if deemed appropriate

-Procedures for non-compliance with the Mandatory Sanction for Violations of the Alcohol and Other Drug (AOD) Policies
+Procedures for non-compliance with the Mandatory Sanction for Violations pertaining to Alcohol and Other Drugs

-1. If a student does not attend the 1st AOD educational workshop he/she:
+1. If a student does not attend the 1st AOD educational workshop sanction and has not provided the appropriate notification to the Administrative Officer, he/she:

-is immediately rescheduled to attend the next workshop
+a. is immediately rescheduled to attend the next educational workshop

-2. If a student does not attend the 2nd AOD educational workshop he/she:
+2. If a student does not attend the 2nd AOD educational workshop (which means that they are a repeat violator) and has not provided the appropriate notification to the Administrative Officer, he/she:

-must complete the educational workshop sanction in the community
+a. must complete their workshop in the community

 First Violation – Campus Safety and Security ticket and fine of $28.00

-Second and all subsequent violations – Campus Safety and Security ticket and fine of $53.00
+Second and all Subsequent Violations – Campus Safety and Security ticket; fine of $53.00

 All sanctions will be communicated in writing with clearly established timelines for completion.
 If the student has not completed the sanction within the timeline and has not received approval by an Administrative Officer for an extension the student will be subject to additional sanctions.

-A. Any student, employee, or community member may report an incident by submitting an Incident Report Form to the Administrative Officer in the Student Services Office or by calling Campus Safety and Security.
+1. Any student, employee, or community member may report an incident by calling Campus Safety and Security.

 Any questions regarding interpretation or application of this policy shall be referred to the Associate Vice President of Student Development or his or her designee for final determination.
 He or she shall have complete discretionary authority to interpret or construe any uncertain or disputed term of the policy.